|

 further unravelling and manipulating the glycosylation of proteins in

-plants. - June 08
+plants. - June 08 Bayer

 and its subsidiary Icon Genetics have together developed a new production